kprpg/vscode-agent-lab-soc-ops/README.md

-# Soc Ops
+# Cozzy CoffeShop

-Social Bingo game for in-person mixers.
-Find people who match the questions and get 5 in a row!
+A warm and inviting coffee shop themed bingo game for cozy gatherings.
+Find people who match the coffee-inspired questions and get 5 in a row!

 ## Prerequisites